HashaamMasood-97/DSC-ANDROID-DAY3/README.md

 ## Background of the Activity

-here you can add images or color using the background attribute as show in the image below.
-It is parent layout(the top most part of xml)
+here you can add images or color using the background attribute as shown in the image below.
+It is the parent layout(the top most part of xml)

 ![alt-text](Images/8.PNG)